Milkitic/genshin-fps-unlock-aot/README.md

 ![image](https://github.com/Milkitic/genshin-fps-unlock-universal/assets/24785749/e92fe460-c045-46ef-bbf1-7f350e7eb179)

+> Running in Windows 11 & Linux KDE

  - This tool helps you to unlock the 60 fps limit in the game
  - This is an external program which uses **WriteProcessMemory** to write the desired fps to the game
  - Handle protection bypass is already included